LlewBach/aj-builder/README.md

 I wanted to give the navbar and footer a dark theme so I could better see their outlines.
 I had to check the bootstrap docs to see that I needed a data-bs-theme attribute to apply this to the navbar.

-## Building the hero (header)
+### Holding out for a hero

-I was unsure of how to use the header element, but I think it is ok to use for the hero section.
+I was unsure of how to use the header element (whether it should be used for the navbar), but I think it is ok to use for the hero section.
 (Future me: yes this makes good semantic sense).

 Because my navbar and footer are fixed, I set a margin to the header to exactly match their heights.
 However, on the small width I've noticed that the bootstrap navbar height is responsive and narrows, leaving whitespace.
 To address this I will remove the background-image margin.
 Because my text was centered, getting rid of the margin has also centered the text relative to the viewport.

 I looked at w3 schools to learn how to add the parallax effect, and only one line was required, background-attachment: fixed;

-## Building the services section
+### Services section

 Having gained some confidence with bootstrap grid after the footer, I went back and made a mobile wireframe of this section.
 When I made my first item, the image overflowed from its container, so I went to Bootstrap docs, and under images I saw the option for the .img-thumbnail class, which conveniently sizes the images for me.